The Problem

 Meaning: Semantic Structure Through Ontology

-Ontology provides semantic structure defining what entities mean, how they relate, and what rules apply.
+Ontology provides semantic structure defining what entities mean, how they relate, and what rules apply

 Defines what entities mean in the business domain